KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

   * 0.4s: No damage instance
     * Hydro aura = complete reduction and is removed from enemy
     * Electro aura = ~6.6s left
 * [Video evidence](https://www.youtube.com/watch?v=elF0K_dw_aQ) - note how after Barbara triggers EC, there is NO SECOND HIT of EC.
-We theorise that this is due to the fact that &lt;0.5s remains for the electro aura after the initial EC trigger.
+We theorise that this is due to the fact that &lt;0.5s remains for the Electro aura after the initial EC trigger.

-### What determines whether electrocharged damage is calculated using the electro or hydro user?
+### What determines whether electrocharged damage is calculated using the Electro or Hydro user?

 * The first EC damage tick is determined by the trigger character.
-* For example, if Keqing applies an electro source to an enemy with a hydro aura, there will be a Keqing EC tick.
+* For example, if Keqing applies an Electro source to an enemy with a Hydro aura, there will be a Keqing EC tick.
 * Subsequent EC damage ticks are determined by the last character to apply an elemental source before the next EC tick.
   * For example, Keqing has triggered the first EC at 0 seconds with double cast E.
-    * At 0.5 seconds, she applies another electro source via an electro-imbued autoattack
+    * At 0.5 seconds, she applies another Electro source via an Electro-imbued autoattack
-    * At 0.9 seconds, a XingQiu Q sword applies hydro source
+    * At 0.9 seconds, a XingQiu Q sword applies Hydro source
     * At 1.0 seconds, a XingQiu EC tick will occur because the last elemental source applied was via XQ sword.
   * Alternatively, considering the same scenario listed above
-    * At 0.9 seconds, XingQiu Q sword applies hydro source
+    * At 0.9 seconds, XingQiu Q sword applies Hydro source
-    * At 0.95 seconds, Keqing applies an electro source via an electro-imbued autoattack
+    * At 0.95 seconds, Keqing applies an Electro source via an Electro-imbued autoattack
-    * At 1.0 seconds, a Keqing EC tick will occur because the last elemental source applied was via Keqing electro-imbued autoattack
+    * At 1.0 seconds, a Keqing EC tick will occur because the last elemental source applied was via Keqing Electro-imbued autoattack
 * [Video evidence](https://www.youtube.com/watch?v=vHQI2LaQN4M) - note how the first EC ticks for 1713 \(KQ EC\) and the second EC ticks for 777 \(XQ EC\).
 This is because prior to the 2nd tick, the last elemental source applied was XQ orbital swords.

-### Frame testing values of EC triggered by Keqing electro-imbued autoattack
+### Frame testing values of EC triggered by Keqing Electro-imbued autoattack

 * 0f: EC triggered \(but damage hasn’t gone through yet\)
 * 4f: appearance of auto attack damage